The Digital Supply Chain: How Big Data, Machine Learning and Artificial Intelligence are enabling the Digital Supply Chain

 However, enabling a digital supply chain does not mean all decisions and actions will be 100% automated.
 Supply chain professionals will still need to determine which decisions in their global supply chain network can be made “machine to machine” versus which aspects still need to be handled by a human.
 A key value of a digital supply chain is the ability to analyze massive amounts of real-time data quickly and to apply advanced machine learning algorithms to those data streams to create intelligent insights and optimal decisions.
 Keep in mind a digital supply chain for each company differs based on the processes and approaches their business traditionally has taken within their world.

 Many companies begin to digitize and then transform their processes, based on the technology and data sources they have to leverage (internal, ecosystem and external data).
 For example, some companies start their digital journey in the supply chain by tracking the real-time behavior and location of multimodal shipments, calculating accurate times of arrival, predicting delays or disruptions and more accurately promising orders to customers.
 Once this first transformation is made, these companies move to the next digital enterprise process improvement initiative.
-A next step is often the transformation of manufacturing processes with new machines, data and automation that expedite workflows and create operational efficiency beyond traditional/manual (human) process.
+The next step is often the transformation of manufacturing processes with new machines, data and automation that expedite workflows and create operational efficiency beyond traditional/manual (human) processes.
 Once this second initiative is in place, companies realize they understand and can predict “in node” and “between node” behavior continuously across their global enterprise and ecosystem.
 This realization leads to rapid digitization and accurate optimization across the most complex global value chains.

 For more information on the digital supply chain read our white paper The Digital Supply Chain: The Future has arrived.
 If you would like to speak with someone about your digital supply chain strategies please email email@example.com.